 - Remove the distractions from your room

-– Seek counseling or use the services on this site
+- Seek counseling or enroll in one of the programs on this site

 - Get on (or off) medications

 Now, what I’ve just shared some things that can be really helpful for couples looking to feel better in sex, I want to spend some talking about feeling more connected during sex.